 - Make vegetarian: omit the pancetta and use vegetable broth instead.

-- Reheating: add a bit of water or bone broth to the leftovers to loosen them up.
-Reheat in a pot over medium-low heat or a microwave in 30 second increments, stirring in between.
+- Reheating: add a bit of water or bone broth to loosen up the leftovers before reheating.
+For the stovetop: warm in a pot over medium-low heat, stirring occasionally.
+For the microwave: transfer to a microwave-safe dish, cover lightly, and heat in 30 second intervals, stirring in between.
 Leftovers should reach a temperature of 165°F (74°C) throughout.

 Nutrition